 As you run, there will be some bounce with any vest.
 Long story short, two particular designs seem to minimize excessive bounce.
 Flank straps with an equalized V system seem to work quite well as do vests that hug the entire body.

 Another critical aspect of comfort is how breathable your running vest is.
 Early running vest designs had much less breathable material than is available today.
-The Ultimate Direction FKT, for example, has see-through mesh material for the shoulder straps and back panel.
+The Ultimate Direction FKT and Nathan TrailMix, for example, have see-through mesh material for the shoulder straps and back panel.
 While this doesn't eliminate the sweat problem, it sure does help.
 Some models use a "micro monofilament" material as an ultra-breathable mesh for straps on sides and shoulders.
 The Salomon Adv Skin 12 is also comprised almost entirely of mesh material making it one of the most breathable running vests we tested.
 The downside of all this breathability is even a light rain shower will permeate the pack.
 Unless you need a water-resistant running pack, look for these materials that increase the breathability of your pack.

 It's a new dawn, and you got options, baby!
 Back in the day, you had but two choices.
 Run with the same CamelBak or fanny pack water bottle combo everyone else had, or rely solely on the disposable, environment ending, aid station cups.
 Now there is a huge selection of hydration systems.
 For the most part, these fit into three categories.
 A hydration bladder on your back, soft flasks in chest pockets, or hard bottles also in chest pockets.
 Each of these has advantages and disadvantages we will hash out below.